-Concertos, symphonies, recitals and operas can last up to several hours: whether your potential match made in heaven is part of the orchestra or is singing a heartfelt Romanza, they need constant focus for the whole duration of the performance.
+Concertos, symphonies, recitals, and operas can last up to several hours: whether your potential match made in heaven is part of the orchestra or is singing a heartfelt Romanza, they need constant focus for the whole duration of the performance.
 This means that, when they commit to something, they stick to the same high standards they have when they perform.

 2. They are passionate

 Ultimately, they are utterly devoted to their art and to paying homage to composers that they have been revering for years.
-They have gone through (sometimes grueling) private lessons as children, studied all the way through the conservatory and moonlighted for years while, at the time, getting their feet wet while playing in an orchestra.
+They have gone through (sometimes grueling) private lessons as children, studied through the conservatory and moonlighted for years while, at the time, getting their feet wet while playing in an orchestra.
 They have their priorities and will do anything to achieve their goals.

 3. They are low-maintenance

 Sometimes, they travel for months, with little luggage and not an unlimited expense account: that’s the price they pay for seeing and performing at all the corners of the world.
 And that’s worth it.
-Do you really want to spend your quality time with someone who can’t stand not finding fancy restaurants, who complains it’s too hot outside or needs hours to plan what to wear for a night?
+Do you want to spend your quality time with someone who can’t stand not finding fancy restaurants, who complains it’s too hot outside or needs hours to plan what to wear for a night?

 4. They’re Adaptable

-Due to their extremely dynamic lives and to their multi-faceted repertoire they are prone to making new friends and new memories.
+Due to their extremely dynamic lives and their multi-faceted repertoire, they are prone to making new friends and new memories.
 Bach on Wednesday and Stravinsky on Thursday?
 Sounds like a plan.
-Do they need to fill in last minute in an orchestra where they barely know the dynamics and power plays?
+Do they need to fill in the last minute in an orchestra where they barely know the dynamics and power plays?
 No problem.
 Would they want to explore the hometown of one of their fellow orchestra members while also getting acquainted with their friends?
 Why not?
-A classical musician is pretty adaptable, so no need for you to worry for when you have to introduce him or her to your friends (or family).
+A classical musician is pretty adaptable, so no need for you to worry about when you have to introduce him or her to your friends (or family).